AppNewbie86/StudygoesOnWorldTrip/README.md

 I hope you enjoy reading and following.
 Of course I will keep you up to date and also show you all the built-in features

+Update:

+I have implemented the TabView today where you get to different views of the app

+API Call

+I have implemented a job finder that allows students from anywhere to respond to current job offers abroad

+ViewModel

+implementation of a ViewModel that separates the UI from the logic